Math scholarships for women in the US

 A few points to consider:

-• Some scholarships require you to be part of an organisation before you can be eligible for the scholarship.
+• Some scholarships require you to be part of an organization before you can be eligible for the scholarship.

 • Most scholarships run annually and you should be very aware of deadlines when you begin your application process